MarcoPolo483/PubSec-Info-Assistant-by-Copilot/DEPLOYMENT-READINESS.md

 ## 🎯 Conclusion

-**The PubSec Info Assistant is 100% production-ready and can be deployed to Azure immediately.**
+**The EVA Domain Assistant 2.0 is 100% production-ready and can be deployed to Azure immediately.**

 All components have been implemented:
 - ✅ Application code with 86.83% test coverage